How Many Centimeters In 8 Feet

 1. Conversion Factor: The conversion factor is the numerical value used to convert one unit of measurement to another.
 In this case, the conversion factor is 30.48 (1 foot = 30.48 centimeters).

-2. Unit Analysis: Unit analysis, also known as dimensional analysis, is a technique used to ensure that conversions are performed correctly.
+2. Unit Analysis: Unit analysis, also known as dimensional analysis, is a technique used to check that conversions are performed correctly.
 It involves tracking the units of measurement throughout the calculation to ensure they cancel out appropriately, leaving you with the desired unit.

 Detailed Conversion Process